 Follow Dr. Rozendaal on Twitter: @bitescience @estherrozendaal

 Laura Buijs (MSc., University of Amsterdam, 2012) is a web editor of Bitescience.
 She graduated from the University of Amsterdam with a Master’s degree in Communication.
-She followed the Youth and Media specialization track and wrote her master thesis on the possibilities of increasing children’s advertising literacy towards television commercials.
-Buijs is currently affiliated with the University of Applied Sciences Utrecht, where she works as a Junior Research Executive for the Crossmedia and Journalism research domain.
+She followed the Youth and Media specialization track and wrote her master's thesis on the possibilities of increasing children’s advertising literacy towards television commercials.
+After a few years as Junior Research Executive at the University of Applied Sciences Utrecht, she is now Project Coordinator at Radboud University.

 Buijs: “As a professional interested in the research field of children and adolescents, it’s nice to stay up-to-date with the latest insights on this interesting target group.
 Unfortunately, research about children and adolescents is not accessible for everybody and filtering and translating those data can be a time-consuming job.
 I like to bridge this gap and inform people with insights of the field of youth marketing in an understandable way.”

-Smit: “Given my educational background, am really interested in the research field of children, adolescents, and parenting.
+Smit: “Given my educational background, I am really interested in the research field of children, adolescents, and parenting.
 With the increasing use of media by children and adolescents, I decided to combine my focus on parenting and youth with media use.
 Writing for Bitescience is a great opportunity to keep me up to date of the latest findings on youth and media and inspire me for new research questions.
-Most important it also gives me the opportunity to share important findings with professionals involved with children and adolescents, that don’t have access to academic research!”
+Most importantly, it also gives me the opportunity to share important findings with professionals involved with children and adolescents, who generally don’t have access to academic research!

 Smink: “It is unfortunate that most scientific information will never reach marketers.
 These articles contain highly interesting information about topics such as youth-focused marketing.
 When Moniek and Esther asked me to write for Bitescience, I immediately said yes.
-Not only do I keep my knowledge up to date, I now have the opportunity to share valuable insights with marketers from all over the world!”
+Not only do I keep my knowledge up to date, I now have the opportunity to share valuable insights with professionals from all over the world!